Try Playground

 writeThruOptions.SetDataSourceNotification(DataSourceModifiedCallBack, EventType.ItemAdded);

-// Add item in the cache with write-behind
+// Add item in the cache with Write-behind

 cache.Insert(key, cacheItem, writeThruOptions);

-Remove Existing Data with Write-Behind
+Remove Existing Data with Write-behind

-method, corresponding to the key provided as well as from the data source and registers the events for the operation.
+The following example removes the item from the cache with Write-behind enabled, using the Remove method, corresponding to the key provided as well as from the data source and registers the events for the operation.

 // Specify the key of the item